Toloka/docs/en/guide/concepts/dynamic-overlap.md

     - When the value is `< 70%`, the average accuracy of the aggregated response isn't sufficient to trust the Tolokers' responses.

-    - When the value is `> 90%`, the average accuracy of the aggregated response doesn't increase, and the labelling costs increase.
+    - When the value is `> 90%`, the average accuracy of the aggregated response doesn't increase, and the labeling costs increase.

     Optimal confidence is at 80% for the best “price/quality” ratio.